A Foodcentric Life

 Chicken Cutlets

-• 1½ pounds organic boneless skinless chicken breasts
+• 1 ¼ pounds boneless skinless chicken breasts

 Marsala Sauce

-• 12-16 ounces white or brown mushrooms washed and sliced thin
+• 8-10 ounces cremini or brown small mushrooms stemmed, briefly rinsed, and sliced thin

 • 1 tablespoon fresh chopped oregano 1 teaspoon dried

-• 1 tablespoon fresh chopped parsley optional for garnish
+• 1 teaspoon fresh chopped parsley optional for garnish

 Instructions

-• Place the chicken breasts flat on your cutting surface with the rounded, smooth side facing up.
-Trim any tenders and set aside to cook with the cutlets.
-Place the palm of your hand gently but firmly on the chicken breast.
-Using a thin bladed, sharp knife, slice the chicken breasts in equal halves horizontally, keeping your knife parallel to the cutting board.
-Season both sides of the chicken with salt, pepper and granulated garlic.
-Sprinkle flour over the chicken and lightly coat both sides.
-Shake off excess.
+• Place the chicken breasts flat on a cutting board with the rounded, smooth side facing up.
+Trim off any tenders and set them aside to cook with the cutlets.
+Place the palm of your hand gently but firmly on top of one chicken breast.

 Make the Marsala Sauce

-• Add the pancetta back into the pan along with the garlic and tomato paste.
-Cook 1 minute, stirring.
-Add the Marsala to the pan.
-Cook until the wine is reduced by about half and starting to get thick and syrupy.
-Stir in the fresh oregano and you are ready to serve.
-To serve, place chicken cutlets on warm plates and top with the sauce.
+• Add the pancetta back to the pan along with the garlic and tomato paste.
+Cook for 1 minute, stirring.
+Add the Marsala, chicken broth, and oregano.
+Cook until the sauce is reduced by about half and beginning to thicken.
+Finish with the last tablespoon of butter if desired.

 Nutrition